-Lisbon is one the most beautiful capital cities in Europe, and it manages to retain its unique identity and the feeling that it is set apart from the rest of Europe.
+One the most beautiful capital cities in Europe, Lisbon manages to retain its unique identity and the feeling that it is set apart from the rest of Europe.